14 Must-See Europe Attractions & Unique Activities

 10. The Giant’s Causeway, Northern Ireland

 The nearby Causeway Coast Way offers amazing hiking if you want to extend your visit.
 There’s nothing quite like it in Europe.
-Whether you believe the science or the stories, it’s one of the coolest natural landmarks on the continent—and one you’ll remember long after the trip ends.
+Whether you believe the science or the stories, it’s one of the coolest natural landmarks on the continent—and one you’ll remember long after your trip to Northern Ireland ends.

 Giant's Causeway is a memorable European attraction with walking trails, geology, mythology, and stunning views.